Skip to main content

 EDID: true

-When the Virtual Display is enabled, Windows will only output to the attached GPU, making the built-in VNC terminal inaccessible.
+When the Virtual Display is enabled, Windows will only output to the attached GPU.
+If a user has a GPU attached, the built-in VNC terminal is inaccessible.

 Connecting via virtctl vnc will result in one of the blank screens shown below: